 - If the surgery must be performed in a hospital on an impatient basis, Medicare Part A will pay your hospitalization costs, but not the fees for the dentist and other healthcare professionals.

 - Medicare Part B will pay for oral surgery that is a necessary part of the treatment for another, non-dental condition that is covered by Part B, if the surgery and treatment are performed at the same time, by the same dentist or doctor.
 For example, Medicare will pay for reconstructive jaw surgery after a car accident.

 - Medicare will pay for teeth extractions to get the jaw ready for radiation treatment for jaw-related neoplastic disease.

 However, even where Medicare pays for surgeries, it will not pay for follow-up care or additional dental procedures needed because of the surgery.

 Medicare does not cover routine dental exams.
 However, it will cover dental exams performed as part of an overall exam before a kidney transplant or heart valve replacement.
 If a covered exam shows that you need fillings or other dental procedures, those procedures will not be covered by Medicare.

 Regular dental cleanings are essential to good oral health, and the American Dental Association recommends that you follow your dentist’s recommendations for a cleaning schedule and regular dental visits.
 However, Medicare doesn’t pay for teeth cleaning.

 Does Medicare Cover Invisible Aligners?

-To get a senior dental quote in your area online, click here.
-Our agents are licensed in your state and can help you compare plans in your area today.
-Our services are 100% free with no obligation to sign up.
-Find out what stand alone senior dental plans are available in your area by completing our online form or calling us at the number above!
+To find the best dental insurance for seniors and get a quote in your area online, click here.
+Our agents are licensed in your state and can help you compare Medicare dental plans in your area today.
+Our services are 100 percent free and there is no obligation to sign up.
+Find out what standalone senior dental plans are available in your area by completing our online form or calling us at the number above.